Sewing Machine Fun is reader supported! If you make a purchase through an affiliate link, I may earn a small commission at no extra cost to you.

 I’ve included pictures, descriptions, and links if you want to purchase the items I use.
 I’ve noticed while writing this sewing supplies list that I have way more than I thought and need to cut myself off from collecting any more sewing accessories!

 You’ll first need to have supplies to cut fabric, threads, patterns, and more.
 There’s a wide variety of scissors and other cutting options, which I’ll walk you through below.

 Picking good quality scissors is both important for the quality of cutting you will get with your fabric as well as how comfortable your hand is after a long day of cutting.
 If you’ve ever tried to cut fabric with household scissors, you’ll notice a HUGE difference between how they cut vs how a pair of sewing scissors cuts.

-I like 8″ sewing scissors and use a pair of Fiskars most often to cut my fabric.
+I like 8″ cissors and use a pair of Fiskars most often to cut my fabric.
 I also have a smaller pair of detail scissors by Gingher that I use regularly.
 Those are the big orange and silver scissors in the picture above, respectively.

 One other cutting option is embroidery scissors, which are used to clip threads, appliques, and cut into curves and tight corners.
 These are smaller than cutting cissors and don’t work great for cutting large yardages of fabric.

 There are also thread snips, which help with buttonholes and getting very close to the fabric while trimming threads.
 You can also get into small, tight spaces with them.